chs415009/Simple-Accountbook/README.md

 ## 🚀 Application Workflow

 ### User Authentication (Form 1)
-The application starts with a secure login interface:
+The application starts with a login interface:

-- **First-time users**: Enter your desired username and password to register
+- **First-time users**: Enter desired username and password to register
-- **Returning users**: Enter your credentials to access your account
+- **Returning users**: Enter credentials to access your account
-- **Validation**: The system checks for empty fields and correct password input
+- **Validation**: System checks for empty fields and correct password input

 ![Authentication Interface](./bin/1.png)